 Ticket distribution platforms that control the market

-Due to the high demand, there are a significant number of platforms in the market, including some well-developed businesses.
+Due to the high demand, there are a significant number of mobile and platforms in the market, including some well-developed businesses.
 Let’s have a look at the top ones.

-Ticketfly, a major American ticket distribution platform, has combined an event discovery site with iOS and Android mobile apps for event ticketing, marketing, and analytics.
+Ticketfly, a major American ticket distribution platform, has combined an event discovery site with iOS and Android mobile apps for event ticket booking, marketing, and analytics.
 These services help event promoters optimize their operations.
 In 2017, over 200 million tickets were sold globally through this platform.